Metropolitan Borough of Gateshead: Economy

 The area was once dependent on heavy industry such as steel making in the Derwent Valley and coal mining (across the borough).
 Shipbuilding on the Tyne was also a major source of employment.
 However, with the decline of these industries, Gateshead has attempted to re-invent itself.
 Although there are significant areas of deprivation in the borough, particularly in the centre and east, a number of towns and villages in the borough are popular with commuters and professionals who are employed in the service industry and well paid areas of the secondary sector such as engineering (which remains a major source of employment).
 Such commuter areas include Ryton, Rowlands Gill, Whickham and Low Fell.
 The borough is host to Tyne Yard, a major rail freight yard serving the North East.

 Gateshead Quayside, once dominated by industry, has benefited from significant investment and gentrification in the past decade.
 It is now home to the Baltic Centre for Contemporary Art and the Sage Gateshead.

 The area is also an important retail hub, with the largest shopping centre in the European Union, and second largest in Europe as a whole, the MetroCentre, situated adjacent to the A1 trunk road.
 Further retail, and a significant number of engineering companies are located in the Team Valley Trading Estate, which at one time was the largest industrial estate in Europe.

+Gateshead Council is one of several UK local authorities which jointly own the SCAPE Group, a central purchasing body which operates framework agreements in the construction and civil engineering fields, whose purpose is to help public authorities procure works and services efficiently and cost effectively.